sunpy/sunpy/doc/source/sunpy/guide/installation/index.rst

 to for a single user) it adds entries for that Python installation under the ``HKEY_LOCAL_MACHINE`` (HKLM) hierarchy and *not* under the ``HKEY_CURRENT_USER`` (HKCU) hierarchy.
-However, depending on your UAC settings, if the Astropy installer is not executed with elevated privileges it will not be able to check in HKLM for the required information about your Python installation.
+However, depending on your UAC settings, if the SunPy installer is not executed with elevated privileges it will not be able to check in HKLM for the required information about your Python installation.

 In short: If you encounter this problem it's because you need the appropriate entries in the Windows registry for Python.
-You can download `this script`__ and execute it with the same Python as the one you want to install Astropy into.
+You can download `this script`__ and execute it with the same Python as the one you want to install SunPy into.
 For example to add the missing registry entries to your Python 2.7::

     C:\>C:\Python27\python.exe C:\Path\To\Downloads\win_register_python.py